-Honors listed in the graduation program are based on the current GPA at the time of commencement.
+Honors listed in the graduation program are based on completed, graded hours and current GPA at the time of Commencement.
 If the final semester's grades alter the student's standing, the correct honor will be noted on the diploma.

 5. Extra or Unusual Noises during Ceremony